-On August 5, 2015, the Plaintiffs' law firm in the Robles case filed a lawsuit in state court in San Bernardino County, California on behalf of 63 named Plaintiffs against Hub Group Trucking and five Company employees.
-The lawsuit alleges claims similar to those being made in Robles and seeks monetary penalties under the Private Attorneys General Act.
-Of the 63 named Plaintiffs, at least 58 of them previously accepted the settlement offers referenced above.
+On August 5, 2015, the Plaintiffs' law firm in the Robles case filed a lawsuit in state court in San Bernardino County, California on behalf of 63 named Plaintiffs against HGT and five Hub and HGT employees.
+The lawsuit alleges claims similar to those being made in Robles and seeks penalties under California's Private Attorneys General Act ("PAGA").
+Of the 63 named Plaintiffs, at least 58 signed settlement agreements.

-On October 29, 2015, Defendants filed a notice of removal to remove the case from state court in San Bernardino to federal court in the Central District of California.
-On November 19, 2015, Defendants filed a motion to transfer the case to federal court in Memphis, Tennessee and also filed a motion to dismiss the case pursuant to a clause in the independent contractor agreement stating that Tennessee law applies.
-Also on November 19, 2015, Plaintiffs filed a motion to remand the case back to state court, claiming that the federal court lacks jurisdiction over the case.
-The court granted Plaintiffs' motion to remand to the state court in San Bernardino County on April 7, 2016, mooting Defendants' motions to transfer and dismiss.
+On October 29, 2015, Defendants filed a notice of removal to move the case from state court in San Bernardino to federal court in the Central District of California.
+On November 19, 2015, Plaintiffs filed a motion to remand the case back to state court, claiming that the federal court lacks jurisdiction over the case because there is not complete diversity of citizenship between the parties and the amount in controversy threshold is not satisfied.
+The court granted Plaintiffs' motion to remand to the state court in San Bernardino County on April 7, 2016.